WeLoveRice/twitch-bot/README.md

 #### Dev Server

 1. To get into dev mode, create a file named `env.dev` and enter your discord token as above.
-1. Then run `docker-compose -f docker-compose.dev.yml up`
+1. Then run `docker-compose -f docker-compose.dev.yml up --build`

 ## Running the tests